-- Introduction : A Reappraisal of the Concerns of Politics. - From institutional and state-centered conceptions of politics to politics as a study of relations of power in society.
-The entry of hitherto marginal groups and issues into the political mainstream. - 3.
+Introduction: A Reappraisal of the Concerns of Politics.

+- From institutional and state-centered conceptions of politics to politics as a study of relations of power in society. - The entry of hitherto marginal groups and issues into the political mainstream.
 The transformation of the global balance of power in the late twentieth century.

-Unit 1 Gender - 1.
-The challenge of political theory from the concept of gender. - The challenge of political theory from the concept of genote.
-Major issues in femnits politics: women's access to employment, property and other resources-capitalist development in post colonial societies and their impact on women-issues relating to 'body politics' (secural violence, access to abortion, intrusive and harmful contraceptive method purveyed in the south by multinational companies)- setsm in legal discourse-feminism and the labour movement. - The Indian Women's movement: central issues, ideological differe within the movement, relationship with other social movements.
+Unit 1 Gender

+- The challenge of political theory from the concept of gender. - 2.
+Major issues in feminist politics women's access to employment, property and other resources-capitalist development in post colonial societies and their impact on women-issues relating to "only politics" (sexual violence, access to abortion, intrusive and harmful contraceptive method purveyed in the south by multitational companies)- sexism in legal discourse-feminism and the labour movement. - The Indian Women's movement: central issues, ideological differences within the movement, relationship with other social movements.